PhilChodrow/mban_orientation/1_orientation/preassignment/index.md

 install Jupyter via Conda, y/n? [y]:
 ```

 If this is successful, a Jupyter tab will open in the default browser on your computer.
-Click “New” in the top right corner to make a new notebook (if a menu appears, select Julia 1.1).
+Click “New” in the top right corner to make a new notebook (if a menu appears, select Julia 1.1 or 1.2).
 A new tab will open with a blank Jupyter notebook.

 ## Final Check

-Once you have completed all the steps above, copy and paste the following code into a new Jupyter notebook (next to the "In []:"" prompt)
+Once you have completed all the steps above, copy and paste the following code into a new Jupyter notebook (next to the "In []:" prompt)

 ```julia
 using JuMP, Gurobi